KaanKarakass/KaanKarakass/README.md

 # 💼 About Me
 Hello!
 I am Kaan Karakaş, a highly skilled Full Stack Developer with extensive experience in Java and Spring Boot.
-Currently, I am part of Mavidev Yazılım A.Ş., where I contribute to the development of robust core banking applications for Türkiye İş Bankası A.Ş.'s international branches.
+Currently working at Mavidev Yazılım A.Ş., where I contribute to the development of advanced core banking applications using Java, Spring Boot, Typescript and microservices architecture.

 - 🚀 Currently Exploring: Advanced Microservice Architectures with Spring Boot.
 - 🌱 Continuous Learner: Focused on Modern Design Patterns and Performance Optimization.